 A coalition of a dozen U.S. state attorneys general is calling on Facebook CEO Mark Zuckerberg and Twitter CEO Jack Dorsey to implement aggressive measures against anti-vaccination conspiracy theories, lies and alarmist disinformation and misinformation proliferating on their platforms, undermining public confidence in COVID-19 vaccines.
-In a letter (PDF) issued last week, the attorney general also accused Facebook of accommodating and profiting from prominent “anti-vaxxers” and COVID-19 vaccine misinformation and disinformation, all the while flagging “pro-vaccine pages and content in ways that have undermined pro-vaccine public education efforts.”
+In a letter (PDF) issued last week, the attorneys general also accused Facebook of accommodating and profiting from prominent “anti-vaxxers” and COVID-19 vaccine misinformation and disinformation, all the while flagging “pro-vaccine pages and content in ways that have undermined pro-vaccine public education efforts.”

 “Given ‘anti-vaxxers’ reliance on your platforms, you are uniquely positioned to prevent the spread of misinformation about coronavirus vaccines that poses a direct threat to the health and safety of millions of Americans in our states and that will prolong our road to recovery,” reads the letter from Connecticut Attorney General William Tong, which was signed by the Democratic attorneys general of Delaware, Connecticut, Iowa, Massachusetts, Michigan, Minnesota, New York, North Carolina, Oregon, Pennsylvania, Rhode Island and Virginia.